But did not know where to ask.

 In the SEIS application, HMRC will ask for both the date of incorporation and the company's first commercial trading date, if applicable.
 If the company has not yet begun to trade, state that in the application and that the investment raised will be used in the preparation to trade.
 If HMRC has any reason to doubt the dates the company began trading, it will look for information both in the documents provided and what is available online.

-There are no exceptions to the two-year rule under SEIS; if the company has been trading for more than two years, it will not qualify for SEIS.
+There are no exceptions to the three-year rule under SEIS; if the company has been trading for more than three years, it will not qualify for SEIS.
 However, the company may be eligible for the Enterprise Investment Scheme (EIS).

 Before the company issues shares, it must have less than 25 full-time employees to qualify for SEIS.
 HMRC will confirm the number of full-time employees the company has at the time of investment; they will look at its PAYE payroll scheme to determine this.